marks/melodykramer.github.io/about.md

 She writes frequently about digital innovation for a variety of publications.
 At various points, she has had the #1 article on Medium, the #1 article on Hacker News and one of the [top Storifies](https://storify.com/mkramer/how-twitter-tracked-down-the-suspects-from-a-ppd-v) of 2014.

-Outside of work, Mel plays with her dog Sadie, reads quietly next to her partner A &#8212; who is not on any social media whatsoever &#8212; and tweets [@mkramer][8].
+Outside of work, Mel plays with her dog Sadie, reads quietly next to her wife A &#8212; who is not on any social media whatsoever &#8212; and tweets [@mkramer][8].

 **Awards**